bschmalhofer/doc-developer/content/how-it-works/loader.rst

 The CSS and JavaScript Loader
 =============================

 The CSS and JavaScript code in OTRS grew to a large amount.
-To be able to satisfy both development concerns (good maintainability by a large number of separate files) and performance issues (making few HTTP requests and serving minified content without unneccessary whitespace and documentation) had to be addressed.
-To achieve these goals, the Loader was invented.
+To be able to satisfy both development concerns (good maintainability by a large number of separate files) and performance issues (making few HTTP requests and serving minified content without unnecessary whitespace and documentation) had to be addressed.
+To achieve these goals, the loader was invented.

 How it works